marty-mcgee/octogonio/README.md

 # octogonio
-Music generation with React, Redux, Web Audio API on GraphQL + Heroku
+Music generation with React, Redux, Web Audio API on MongoDB + Heroku

 # how to run
     npm run build